splashkit/the-programmers-field-guide/docs/part-0/01-abstraction/1-concepts.md

 The code that a programmer writes in these languages is called **Source Code**.
 Typically source code is saved into a text file with a file extension that helps identify the language it is written in.
 For example, programs written in the C++ language are saved into files with a `.cpp` file extension whereas C# programs are saved into files with a `.cs` extension, Python in `.py` and so on.

-Abstracting further, we can combine these individual values into entities like bank accounts, characters and levels in games, documents in a word processor, or any other *thing* we want to represent within the digital realities we are creating.
+## Abstracting further

-Actions can also be abstracted, building from simple mathematical operations to become actions meaningful to the entities within our reality.
-We can transfer funds between bank accounts, move players within a game, add pages to documents, and any other action we want or need to perform within the reality we are creating.
+*Can we abstract things further?*

-By using **abstraction**, we can work at this higher level.
-Ignoring the details of how this works at the lower levels, at least most of the time.
-In this way, we spend our time picturing the reality we want to create and crafting the code needed to produce this.
+Programming langauges haven’t evolved to higher levels of abstraction.
+Instead, we create our own abstractions within these languages.
+We can then use visual representations of these abstractions with things like flow charts, sequence diagrams, class diagrams, and other visual notations.
+These abstractions allow us to communicate our ideas and thoughts about the digital realities that we are creating.

-_**This** is what software development is all about._
+So, now it comes to us.
+As we build software, we create the next levels of abstraction.
+Making it possible to create the things we need within the computer to achieve our desired outcomes.